 You can now add further monitors if you have cameras set up to support them.
 Once you have one or more monitors you may notice the '<n> Monitors' title becomes a link.
 Clicking on this link will open up a window which allows you to assign your monitors to groups.
 These let you select certain monitors to view.
 For instance you may only wish to view outdoor monitors while indoors.
 You can also choose to view all of them.
 If you choose a group then your selection will be remembered via a cookie and will be used until you change it.
 You can call your groups anything you like, though 'Mobile' has a special meaning (see Mobile Devices below).

 There may also be a 'Cycle' link which allows you to cycle through a shot from each of your monitors (in the selected group unless they are switched off) and get a streamed or still image from each in turn.
 Similarly if you see a link titled 'Montage' it will allow you view all your active enabled cameras (in the selected group) simultaneously.
 Be aware however that this can consume large amounts of bandwidth and CPU so should not be used continuously unless you have resource to burn.

-6.2.
+8.2.
 Defining Zones

 The next important thing to do with a new monitor is set up Zones for it to use.
 By default you'll already have one generated for you when you created your monitor but you might want to modify it or add others.
 Click on the Zones column for your monitor and you should see a small popup window appear which contains an image from your camera overlain with a stippled pattern representing your zone.
+In the default case this will cover the whole image.
+The colour of the zones appearing here is determined by what type they are.
+The default zone is Active and so will be red, Inclusive zones are orange, exclusive zones are purple, preclusive zones are blue and inactive zones are white.

-In the default case this will cover the whole image and will be red.
-Beneath that will be a table containing a listing of your zones.
-Clicking on either the relevant bit of the image or on the Id or Name in the table will bring up another window where you can edit the particulars for your Zones.
+Beneath the zones image will be a table containing a listing of your zones.
+Clicking on either the relevant bit of the image or on the ld or Name in the table will bring up another window where you can edit the particulars for your Zones.
 As you can see there are quite a few, so now is a good time to go through them.
-The options are as follows.